 Tips for Adding Subjects to Items

-- Subjects can be added or removed from existing Database Items by editing the item (go to the Database Item page, click the Edit menu, then click Edit again).
+- Subjects can be added or removed from existing Database Items by editing the item (go to the Database Item page, click the Edit menu, then click the Edit button).

 - If a Subject needed for an item needs appears to be missing, first search for it under different possible names.
-See the Searching & Filtering Subjects article for more information about how Subject searching works.
+Please take a look at the Searching & Filtering Subjects article for more information about how Subject searching works.

 - If you still can't find the Subject, go ahead and add it!
 See the Adding and Editing Subjects article for instructions.